Tanishqsinghsoni/Vrinda-store-sales-analysis/README.md

 ## 🚀 Learning Outcome
 This project strengthened my understanding of how raw data can be transformed into meaningful business insights using Excel and basic data analysis techniques.

+---

+## 📦 Dataset Source
+The dataset used in this project is a sample retail sales dataset for learning and practice purposes.